leej1230/leetcode/README.md

 2. Serialize and Deserialize Binary Tree (297)
     - It is not hard if you know basic algorithms of tree.
 It is hard because you need decent skill with string manipulation.
       Do other questions instead to focus on learn about trees.
+3. Design Twitter (355)
+    - Don't get me wrong, I like what the question asks.
+However, it seems like there is slight bug in a leetcode system, that I just could not figure it out even though my idea was all same with the code that works.
+Solve it, and go over if your idea is correct, don't face with the TypeError thing.

 ## TIPS
 ### GIT